zbishop2002/CarefreeDockManager/README.md

 ```
 - Note: The --tar flag causes docker-backup to export a duplicate of the entire container's filesystem, bind volumes included.
   - This is the default because it is safer, though it can take much more space
-  - Removing the --tar flag will make the backup a .json file, which takes up far less space but won't always be able to salvage container data
+  - Removing the --tar flag will make the backup a .json file, which takes up far less space but may not enable full data recovery in the event of a breakage

 ### Restore Container from Tar Archive